Pavithraa77/Pavithraa77/README.md

 # Hey there 👽!
 I'm Pavithraa — a Computer Science undergrad who’s curious about how things work and even more curious about how to make them work better with minimal effort(hehe lazy perfectionism✌️).
 I love building end-to-end systems, whether that's on the web or closer to the metal.

+> Currently learning, always building.
+> Reach out if you want to build cool things together or if you're just as excited about bulding cool shit as you are about food or games.

 <div style="display: flex; overflow-x: auto; gap: 10px;align:centre;">
   <img src="gif2.gif" alt="GIF 2" width="33%" height="250px"/>
   <img src="gif4.gif" alt="GIF 2" width="33%" height="250px"/>